DIVINE WILL PILGRIMAGE

 Day 2.
 Tuesday, October 7: Rome

-Upon arrival, enjoy a panoramic view of the Coliseum and the Roman Forum from the motor-coach.
-Visit the St. Josefat Monastery of the Fathers of St. Basil on Via Santa Prisca where Fr.
+Upon arrival, enjoy a panoramic view of the Coliseum and the Roman Forum from the motorcoach.
+Visit the St. Josaphat Monastery of the Fathers of St. Basil on Via Santa Prisca where Fr.
 Iannuzzi lived for 10 years.
-Visit the famous Roman Aventine keyhole through which one can view St. Peter’s Basilica cupola (dome), rose garden, Circus Maximus and the Palatine Hills (where many Christians were martyred, and the film location of Ben Hur).
+In the afternoon, enjoy a city tour including the famous Roman Aventine keyhole through which one can view St. Peter’s Basilica cupola (dome), orange grove, view of rose garden, Circus Maximus and the Palatine Hills (where many early Christians were martyred, and the film location of Ben Hur).
 Tonight enjoy a welcome dinner with your fellow travelers at your hotel in Rome.
 (WD)

 Day 3.
 Wednesday, October 8: Rome